 To make your own mush at home, put a cup or two of dry dog food into a mixing bowl or pan.
 Note that the amount is determined by the number of puppies you're feeding and their size.
 You can also ask your dog's vet about how much and how often to feed your pet, but in general, puppies require four feedings a day when they're between 6 and 12 weeks of age.

-Cover the bowl and allow it to stand long enough to get soft, about 15 to 30 minutes, depending on the amount of food.
+Add water to cover the dry food and then use a large spoon to combine the mush well.
+Cover the bowl and allow it to stand long enough to soften, usually about 15 to 30 minutes depending on the amount of food.

-Stir and mash the softened food until it is the consistency of a thin porridge.
-Add a little more water or formula if needed.
-As the puppies grow and learn to eat better, you can gradually thicken the mush, but keep it thin at first.
-You can add canned dog or puppy food at this point, but for the first meals keep the amount very small or the mush will be too thick.
+After the gruel for puppies has softened, stir and mash the mush until it is the consistency of a thin porridge, adding a little more water as needed.
+When your puppy matures and learns to eat more successfully, you can gradually thicken the mush, but keeping it thin at first is wise.
+You can also add canned dog or puppy food at this point, but for the first meals, keep the amount very small or the mush will be too thick.